thiagoferreiraw/books/README.md

 **Site Reliability Engineering (Many authors at Google):** The book explains how Google manages their production systems, including explanations on how to manage incidents and outages, metrics, error budgets and a lot more.

 **Consider the Fork: A History of How We Cook and Eat (Bee Wilson)**: Interesting book about how kitchen utensils changed over time and how that might have shaped history.

+**Clean Coder, The: A Code of Conduct for Professional Programmers (Bob Martin)**: I read this one early in my career and it was one of the best things I could've done for myself.
+This book showed me what professionalism looks like, specially in the tech industry.
+I was able to avoid a lot of pain in the following years thanks to this book.